patrick-g-p/front-end-architecture/custom-events.md

 ```

-### details object
+### detail object
-You can pass a `details` object to your custom events to pass along information.
+You can pass a `detail` object to your custom events to pass along information.

-Try to define your details object with generic fields of data.
+Try to define your `detail` object with generic fields of data.
 You can then use object creators and
 object extension to inherit type of data.